2019 French Open – Men's doubles

 Kevin Krawietz and Andreas Mies defeated Jérémy Chardy and Fabrice Martin in the final, 6–2, 7–6^{(7–3)} to win the men's doubles tennis title at the 2019 French Open.
 They became the first all-German team in the Open Era to win a Grand Slam title, and the first since Gottfried von Cramm and Henner Henkel in 1937.
+The German pair also became the second team in the Open Era to win the men’s doubles title on its Roland Garros debut (after Jim Grabb and Patrick McEnroe in 1989).

-Chardy and Martin were the fourth all-French team to reach the French Open men's doubles final in seven years.
+Chardy and Martin were the fourth all-French team to reach the French Open men's doubles final, in seven years, since 2013.
 None of the four finalists had previously contested a major men's doubles final, and neither team was seeded for the tournament.

 Pierre-Hugues Herbert and Nicolas Mahut were the defending champions, but Herbert chose not to participate this year.
 Mahut played alongside Jürgen Melzer, but lost in the second round to Krawietz and Mies.